aleamb/echo-servers/README.md

 ## Testing

-test_echo_server.py is a little simple utility to test echo servers.
+test_echo_server.py is a simple utility to test echo servers.
 Run with Python >= 3.9.

 Description of utility: